TITLE 35: ENVIRONMENTAL PROTECTION

 8) Secondary materials that are reclaimed and returned to the original process or processes in which they were generated, if they are reused in the production process, provided that the following is true:

-A) Only tank storage is involved, and the entire process through completion of reclamation is closed by being entirely connected with pipes or other comparable enclosed means of conveyance;
+A) Only tank storage is involved, and the entire process through completing reclamation is closed by being entirely connected with pipes or other comparable enclosed means of conveyance;

-B) Reclamation does not involve controlled flame combustion (such as occurs in boilers, industrial furnaces, or incinerators);
+B) Reclamation does not involve controlled flame combustion (like that occurring in boilers, industrial furnaces, or incinerators);

 D) The reclaimed material is not used to produce a fuel or used to produce products that are used in a manner constituting disposal.